Waztom/xchem-XCOS/README.md

 </p>
 Figure 2: Step 1 of XCOS - designed compound on the left is broken into bits at rotable bonds
 <br/><br/>

+ 3. If the bit has an  maximum common substructure with the fragment then proceed to Step 2.
+Else, a score of 0 is given.
  2. SuCOS score these individual bits to all of the screening fragments
  <br />
  3. Capture best matching fragment with bit using highest score